Anna Rodrigues: 2024

-Rodrigues competed at the second ADCC South American Trials 2024 on March 9, 2024, where she won a gold medal at under 55kg and was invited to the 2024 ADCC World Championship.
+Rodrigues competed at the second ADCC South American Trials 2024 on March 9, 2024, where she won a gold medal at under 55 kg and was invited to the 2024 ADCC World Championship.
 Rodrigues then won a gold medal in the light-featherweight division at the Abu Dhabi Grand Slam - Rome on April 14, 2024.

 Rodrigues was scheduled to defend her featherweight title against Bianca Basilio at BJJ Stars 12 on April 27, 2024.
 Basilio withdrew shortly before the event and was replaced by Ana Schmitt, and Rodrigues won the match on points to retain her title.

 Rodrigues won a silver medal in the featherweight division of the IBJJF World Championship 2024 on June 1, 2024.

 Rodrigues competed against Adele Fornarino in a superfight at Who's Number One 24 on June 20, 2024.
 She lost the match by submission.

-Rodrigues defeated Alex Enriquez by decision and lost a decision to Bianca Basilio in the 2024 ADCC World Championship on August 17-18, 2024, forgoing the third-place match and accepting fourth-place.
+Rodrigues defeated Alex Enriquez by decision and lost a decision to Bianca Basilio in the 2024 ADCC World Championship on August 17–18, 2024, forgoing the third-place match and accepting fourth-place.